Palma Sola massacre

-The Palma Sola massacre, also known as the Liborista massacre, was carried out on 28 December 1962 against the Dominicans of the Liborista movement, who lived in Palma Sola, Dominican Republic.
+The Palma Sola massacre, also known as the Liborista massacre, was carried out on 28 December 1962 against the Dominicans of the Liborista movement, who lived in Palma Sola, Dominican Republic, burning six hundred people to death by a napalm airstrike.

 Background

 Olivorio Mateo, known as Papá Liborio, was a religious healer and popular leader of the early twentieth century in the southern region of the country, who created a self-reliant commune in the mountains of San Juan de la Maguana.
 Born to an impoverished family, he reportedly disappeared during a 1908 hurricane, that swept the south-west region of the country.
 When his family performed a novena (nine days of prayer for the dead), he suddenly reappeared.
 Olivorio had claimed that he was transported to heaven and was sent back to earth by God.
 He was received as an incarnate of Jesus Christ and was worshipped.

 Liborio had established a cult in the region, and the idea of fighting for "the salvation of the world and build a different world" based on criteria of equality and solidarity.
 During the United States occupation of the Dominican Republic, he was branded as a threat and was persecuted and killed.